Detecting Where Effects Occur by Testing Hypotheses in Order: Strong control of the FWER

-This advantage arises because the top-down procedure aggregates signal at the college level ($N = 450$ for HFCC) before descending to individual blocks, while the bottom-up approach tests each block with less information --- $N = 50$ --- and pays a heavy multiplicity penalty across all 44.
+This large relative advantage means many times more true leaf rejections than bottom-up.
+It arises because the top-down procedure aggregates signal at the college level ($N = 450$ for HFCC) before descending to individual blocks.
+The bottom-up approach tests each block with less information, $N = 50$, and pays a heavy multiplicity penalty across all 44.
 Branch pruning amplifies this advantage: when the procedure correctly identifies HFCC as the active college and prunes the four null colleges, the effective tree narrows from 5 branches to 1 and the error load drops accordingly.

-The table also shows two local-adjustment variants.
-The ``plus Local Hommel'' column applies a Hommel adjustment to the children of each internal node: leaf power drops from 0.040 to 0.015 and the FWER from 0.031 to 0.004.
-The ``plus Local BH'' column applies the Benjamini-Hochberg procedure locally: similar power (0.017) and FWER (0.005).
-These local adjustments provide additional conservatism, but at $d = 0.20$ the unadjusted procedure already controls the FWER, and the pruned adaptive $\alpha$ achieves comparable FWER control (0.009) with the highest power among the adjusted variants (0.034).

-The DPP results illustrate a pattern that may hold broadly: the error-load condition of Theorem~\ref{thm:strong_fwer_adj} is conservative, and the unadjusted procedure often controls the FWER even when the error load exceeds~1.
-But how far can this tolerance stretch?
-At $d = 0.30$ with the same DPP tree, the error load reaches 8.85 and the unadjusted FWER rises to 0.039 --- still below 0.05, but close.
-The adaptive $\alpha$-adjustment provides insurance, holding the FWER at 0.003 with a power cost (leaf power drops from 0.098 to 0.031).
-Branch pruning recovers much of this lost power: the pruned variant achieves a FWER of 0.009 with leaf power of 0.079.
-In wider trees with stronger effects, the unadjusted procedure will eventually inflate beyond 0.05 and $\alpha$-adjustment is necessary.